 - 1 cups rolled oats

-- 125g oil (coconut oil, olive oil and melted vegan butter all work well, as does a nut oil if it suits you)
+- 125g melted butter or oil (coconut oil, olive oil and melted vegan butter all work well, as does a nut oil if it suits you)

 - 1 tsp bicarb soda

 *For a Coeliac friendly version: you can replace the oats with a mix of rolled quinoa and puffed rice.

 **to omit the almond/seed meal, replace it with an extra 1/4 cup coconut.